andrewmacquarrie/UnityProjectionMapping/README.md

 You can hide the calibration markers (spheres and crosshairs) by pressing the space bar.

 *Tips*: If you get exceptions (and the object disappears in the game view) after 7 points have been defined, something has gone wrong with the calibration.
 The calibration process is very sensitive to errors, and sometimes just fails.
 Try defining the points again, being very careful to avoid errors.
 If you’ve tried it a few times with no luck, it’s likely your virtual model does not accurately reflect the physical model.
 Try measuring it up again and ensure all the dimensions are correct.
+Additionally, each point needs to contribute something to the optimisation (e.g. there needs to be linear independence between points).
+Try choosing points far apart that capture the full shape of the surface, not multiple points on the same plane.

 ### Saving and loading calibrations